tavando/Statamify/README.md

 # Statamify

 Statamify is **FREE** Shopify-like ecommerce addon for Statamic.
+To install:
-Copy the files to your main Statamic folder and you are set to go.
+1) Copy the files to your main Statamic folder
+2) Add new User Role called Customer
+3) Go to Settings > Users and set New User Roles to Customer

 Currently it's not production ready and fully working eCommerce store.
 It's still in development.